dizonivan11/website-builder/README.md

 <li>Deleting Pages</li>
 <li>Uploading Images</li>
 <li>Publishing</li>
+<li>Capability of moving the widgets to either top or bottom of selected element, not always inserting at top</li>
 <li>Revise attribute [widget-name], remove "widget/" directory to display only the widget actual name in labels</li>
 </ol>